Exclusive: Russia to OPEC: deeper oil cuts won't work

 Russia had proposed extending existing OPEC+ combined cuts of 1.7 million bpd for at least one more quarter to try to assess the real impact on demand from the coronavirus, but OPEC refused.
 From April 1, all OPEC+ producers can now pump oil freely.

 “We see the (current) market situation as predictable yet unpleasant...
-Market and market forces will regulate it fairly quickly,” Sorokin said, adding he expected to see the first signs of lower oil production activity at costly projects worldwide in 4-6 months.
+Market and market forces will regulate it fairly quickly,” he said, adding Russia believed oil prices would find a balance at around $45-55 per barrel.

-Sorokin said Russia was open to talking to OPEC again if the situation arises and was not engaging in a price war.

-“All communication channels are open, but I cannot predict when we will meet again - this largely depends on our partners,” he said.

 Reporting by Olesya Astakhova and Katya Golubkova; editing by Barbara Lewis